As a mom, I've been slowly learning what "healthy snacks for toddlers" actually looks like.

 These snacks are filling and nutrient-dense, and I usually rotate them depending on what we have at home.

-While I try to keep most snacks whole and simple, real life sometimes needs convenience — especially during travel or busy days.
+While I try to keep most snacks whole and simple, real life sometimes needs convenience — especially during travel, long car rides, or busy days.

 What I've learned about toddler snacking